Dyaxler/HASlideshow/README.md

 You should immediately see one of the background images pop up and at first, they will rotate every 10 seconds (fallback default).
 This is by design until you fully refresh your browser (default 600 seconds = 5 min).
 Use `CTRL + SHIFT + R` to bypass the cache (works with most Windows OS Browsers - not sure what key strokes are on the Mac) and apply the CSS Vars with your preferred settings.
 This is sometimes necessary to perform this step if you're not immediately seeing images appear or if the Double-Tap feature doesn't work.
 Certain browsers are persnickety.

-## Features
-* Double tap anywhere on the screen to skip to the next image (Works with either a mouse pointer or a finger on touch screens).
-* Specify your own Background Update Interval (in seconds).
-* Specify your own Transition Animation Duration (in milliseconds).

-## Where do I put the images?
+## Create the images folder
-1. Create a `backgrounds` folder under `www/HASlideshow`
+1. Create a `backgrounds` folder under `www/HASlideshow` - NOTE: Do NOT make a sub-directory under `www/community/HASlideshow`.
+This folder will be deleted when ever an update to HASlideshow is pushed.

 2. Drop your images there

 3. Rename the images according to the following naming convention:

 ```